Welcome to INVIDI Pulse Documentation

 your player and Pulse for ad serving:

-- Validation Importance and Process, mandatory for all integrations
+- Validation process for integrations, mandatory for all integrations

 - Plugins for several video players

 - Pulse SDKs for HTML5, Android, iOS, and tvOS

 - VAST and VMAP for VAST and VMAP integrations

 - SDK reference documentation for Pulse SDKs and HTML5 Core SDK

 - Developer Guides for accessing and handling data in Pulse: